 My favourite classroom activity

 I really love teaching the activity of gymnastics and seeing young people enjoy the freedom of movement and revel in what their bodies can do.
 Through creating a learning environment that is fun but disciplined allows the students to learn comfortably without the fear of failure or judgment.
 I try to help students believe that there is no such thing as a difficult skill.
 The skill needs to be broken down into achievable chunks and then put together in sequence.
 For example, if a child can perform a forward roll on the ground they are capable of doing a front somersault in the air!!
 You just need to add two elements; height and speed.
 The joy in a child’s eyes when they land their first somersault is pure gold

 The ability of a teacher to build a positive rapport with students is a must.
 There has to be a level of trust and mutual respect between teacher and student for any learning to occur.
 The student must understand that learning is a responsibility that cannot be shared and it requires effort.
 To be successful at anything requires an individual to possess and utilise the character traits of discipline, determination, dedication and diligence.
 Nothing is achieved without sheer hard work.
 If a student can take this on board, they will be able to handle the ‘knocks’ that life hands out much better than a student who expects things to be handed to them on a platter.

-I am also MiC of the Co-curriculum program called ‘A Sporting Chance Program’.
-This is an inclusive Sport and Physical Education program aimed specifically at young individuals aged 7-13 who have an Autism Spectrum Disorder.
-Again, this role is varied and challenging but extremely rewarding.
+I am MiC of the Co-curriculum program called ‘A Sporting Chance Program’.
+This is an inclusive Sport and Physical Education program aimed specifically at young individuals aged 5-16 who have an Autism Spectrum Disorder.
+This role is varied and challenging but extremely rewarding.